 We’ve talked about stevia a lot at this site, and we use it in many of our recipes.
 In fact, we’ve been among the first to mix a bit of erythritol in with stevia.
 This is because stevia is super sweet, or “too sweet” for many people.
 We always recommend to use a bit less stevia than a recipe calls for, and then to cut the aftertaste (that so many complain about), add a bit of erythritol.
+(We discovered that they both cut the aftertaste of the other when used together over ten years ago.)
 Those who’ve tried our recipes tell us they’ve gotten fantastic results using this recommendation.
 And our recommendation for erythritol is Swerve Confectionery Sweetener because it is powdered and erythritol in the crystal form just doesn’t dissolve very quickly.

 In fact, because people have started using this combination, food companies have caught on, and today there is a new product on the shelves called, Splenda Naturals, which is a mixture of stevia and erythritol.